 1. Home Equity Line of Credit (HELOC)

 If a home equity loan isn't right for you, you could try a home equity line of credit, also called a HELOC.
-It's similar to a home equity loan in terms of qualifications, but a HELOC functions more like a credit card.
+When comparing ahome equity loan vs. HELOC, they can be quite similar in terms of qualifications, but a HELOC functions more like a credit card.
 You get approved for a maximum borrowing amount and can borrow up to that total as you need it.

 Unlike a home equity loan, a HELOC has variable interest rates, which means that you could end up paying more if rates keep rising.
 However, upfront costs tend to be lower with a HELOC versus a home equity loan.

-As the term indicates, a cash-out refinance means that you're changing your mortgage to cash in on your equity.
+As the term indicates, a cash out refinance means that you're changing your existing mortgage to cash in on your equity.
 You simply take out a new mortgage for the amount you currently owe plus the cash value you want to extract.
 The new loan pays off the old one and then becomes your primary mortgage.

-Some homeowners prefer this option because they only have to keep track of one loan instead of two.
+When comparing a cash-out refinance vs home equity loan, some homeowners prefer the cash-out refinance option because they only have to keep track of one loan instead of two.
 Also, the interest rate tends to be lower with a cash-out refinance than with a home equity loan.

 If none of the above strategies suits your needs and budget, there is another option.
 It's called Sell and Stay by EasyKnock, and it allows you to sell your home but remain in place as a tenant.